-The Sound of Perseverance the Last Musical Work by Heavy Metal Guitarist Chuck Schuldiner
+Review of the Album the Sound of Perseverance the Last Musical Work by Guitarist Chuck Schuldiner's Band Death

 The Sound of Perseverance Was a Good Way for Chuck Schuldiner to Have Finished His Career

 The Sound of Perseverance is the last musical work by Chuck Schuldiner and his Florida death metal band Death.
 It would not be proper to not review this album.
 Fans around the world need to know about this 1998 album and how this was as his last work.
 Personally, I would have chosen a different band name but that’s what was decided in naming this band.
 Chuck treated this as his band which it essentially was because there have been different band members throughout the years that have contributed to this “project.”
 I put project in parentheses to signify that this was like a solo project in a sense without actually being a solo project.
 Playing the drums on this album is Richard Christy.
 Don't allow the album's title to throw you off because it might as well be considered a pretty darn good album considering how talented of a guitarist Chuck was.

 Chuck Schuldiner Was no Less Talented Than Other US Born Heavy Metal Guitarists